-Added National Register of Historic Places in 1966 and located just south of the Kona Airport, this national park offers a unique look out how early Hawaiian settlements survived on the Kona coast.
+Kaloko-Honokohau National Park was added to the National Register of Historic Places in 1978 and is located just north of town, and south of the Kona Airport.
+This national park is a bit off the beaten path, but offers a unique look out how early Hawaiian settlements survived on the Kona coast.
 Honokohau meaning "bay drawing dew," refers to the ancient settlement on the south part of the park and can be reached by trails that extend from the visitor's center.
 The park itself features many coastal sights including four different ahupuaa (traditional sea to mountain land divisions), as well as heiau (sacred temples) and kii pohaku (petroglyphs).

 Be sure to check out the the 'Ai'opio Fishtrap.
 This pond uses a stone wall to create an artificial enclosure along the naturally curved shoreline of a bay.
 When the tide is high, small openings allow young fish to enter from the sea, but as the tide receded, they were trapped as easily caught with nets.

 During a sunny day, the beaches can be hot.
 So we recommend bringing plenty of water, hats, and sun screen.
 Also, this beach is rough, so treat it more like a hike.
 Bring good, comfortable hiking shoes to traverse the rocky lava terrain.
 While you are walking the trail, be sure to check out the petroglyphs, old fish ponds, old lava fields, and sea turtles basking in the sun.